 In 1969, Jerry Kosinsky’s novel ‘Steps’, won the prestigious American National Book Award for fiction.
-Some time later, a prankster retyped the contents and submitted the manuscript, sans title, and under a pseudonym to 14 different publishers, including the one that had originally published it!
-Not only did any of the 27 of the so-called professionals it was sent to not recognize the content, all 27 rejected it.
+Sometime later, a prankster retyped the contents and submitted the manuscript, sans title, and under a pseudonym to 14 different publishers, including the one that had originally published it!
+Not only did any of the 27 of the so-called professionals it was sent to not recognize the content, but all 27 also rejected it.

 So what does this all mean and what can we learn from this?

 People favour the familiar and the comfort in certainty, even if certainty promises mediocrity.
 As Malcolm Gladwell highlighted in his best-seller BLINK, when faced with choices and decisions, we tend to make assumptions.
 We do this by what Gladwell refers to as “thin-slicing”; a subconscious process of taking small amounts of information like a brand, recommendations by friends, body language, speaking tone, etc., and we extract meaning that help form our decisions regardless of the content.
 In doing so, the medium becomes the message.

 If you tell me that you published an article in your local newspaper, what meaning do I derive from that?
 If you tell me that your article was published in the Harvard Business Review, do I make different inferences about the merit of your article?